jacobhauter/python-txt-to-csv/README.md

 #### DISCLAIMER:
 - All data is faux and not representative of myself, employers, clients, or associates.
-- Though the templates and data layout is representative of what I worked with, the populated data itself is completely altered and fabricated.
+- Though the templates and data layout is representative of what I worked with, the populated data itself is completely redacted/fabricated.